DerivedFunction/bookish-octo-robot/README.md

 - Set light/dark mode
 - Set the background Image using Unsplash/Pexels, or your own image.
 - Fade the chatbox after inactivity
-- Gemini is currently supported using Experimental content scripts (Permissions: scripting).
+- Gemini and DeepSeek is currently supported using Experimental content scripts (Permissions: scripting).
 You can revoke them at any time by pressing "reset" or the "beaker" button.
   ![Sample 1](./samples/Sample_2.png)